redouane-b/Conditional_generation--Public--/README.md

 # Conditional generation using VD-VAE
+The motivation, details of the implementation and the results are summarized in the report Conditional_generation.pdf

 ## We use very deep variational auto-encoders to generate high resolution images in a sub-category.

 ![image](/Conditional-generation-using-VDVAE-main/image1.png)